-The EU-China Workshop was held on 07-08 December 2018 at Dresden University of Technology, in Dresden, Germany.
-The workshop's aim was to be a forum for the exchange of experiences, practices and ideas related to the current and emerging topics associated with the fundamental materials synthesis, physics and devices for graphene and related 2D materials.
-In addition, the objective was to explore further possibilities for collaborative research opportunities between researchers in Europe and China.
+The workshop aims at being a forum for the exchange of experiences, practices and ideas related to the current and emerging topics associated with the fundamental materials synthesis, physics and devices for graphene and related 2D materials.
+During this event, major scientific achievements, most urgent open questions and newly identified challenges will be addressed.
+Additional objective will be to explore further possibilities for collaborative research opportunities between researchers in Europe and Japan.

 Organised as a virtual event, this workshop aims to foster the exchange of experiences, practices and ideas related to the current and emerging topics associated with the basic chemistry approach, materials synthesis, application development and commercialization of graphene and related 2D materials.

 Graphene Week is Europe's Leading Graphene Conference, bringing together the latest innovations and leading-edge technology and research on graphene from more than 200 experts related to industry and academia.
 The 2021 edition, held digitally featured 50 oral and 120 poster presentations with over 25 hours of live interactions and 3 weeks of on demand content.